 If you don’t state the dates you worked for companies, i.e. the month and the year, hiring managers assume you were there for a short time.
 For an example, instead of a year, you were only there for a few months.
 And instead of years, only over a year etc. Specify the exact dates and avoid assumptions.

-3. Short-term contracts
+3. Short-term contracts are also red flags

 If you’re contractor or a freelancer, having too many short-term contracts with organisations can be seen as a red flag on your CV.
 Employers automatically think your work was not good enough and this led to your early termination from contracts.